afucher/clojure-repl-intellij/doc/eval-and-ns.md

 ```

 ## Files
-Each file uses by default its own namespace for evaluation.
+Each file uses by default its own namespace for evaluation, if they do not have a ns form, in this case the default is `user`.
 The only exception is the `ns` form, that uses the `user` namespace to avoid `namespace-not-found` error.
 When evaluating a code for the first time in a namespace, the `ns` form is evaluated first to also avoid `namespace-not-found` error.
 If you want to change the namespace from it you can use the `in-ns` function, after that all evaluations from this file will start to use the new namespace.